Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 Area of Effect: Special
 Saving Throw: None

 This spell summons an Erinyes to serve the Pain.
 While summoned, there's a chance that the devil will escape from the summoner's control and turn against <PRO_HIMHER>, unless <PRO_HESHE>'s under the effect of Protection From Evil.
 This chance starts at 5% and increases by another 5% every turn until it reaches 100% after 20 turns, when the spell expires.
 Only one Erinyes can be summoned at time.
+Unless the devil goes hostile, the summoner may dismiss the Erinyes whenever <PRO_HESHE> wants.

+To dismiss the Erinyes, go to the creature's special abilities and press "Dismiss".

 ====================================================================================================================================================================